Change begins at home

 we trade coffee anti-colonially

 Trust sits at the center of our model.
 Our local partners in these 14 countries act as liaisons of trust.
 They engage directly with communities of farmers who produce high-quality coffee.
-We know someone who knows someone—and trust flows through this network of relationships built on shared accountability.
+We trust someone who trusts someone—and trust flows through this network of relationships built on shared accountability.
 It isn’t abstract; it is operational and scalable.

 Coffee is a colonial crop.
 The way it is traded today still reflects that history—who holds power, who captures value, and who absorbs risk.